-- Utilize checklists for kindergarten and grade 1 program of studies and traditional home- ed students to ensure readiness. - > Ensure quality online programming for primary students, with additional resources for parents.
+- ➤ Utilize checklists for kindergarten and grade 1 program of studies and traditional home- ed students to ensure readiness. - Ensure quality online programming for primary students, with additional resources for parents. - ➤ Utilize common baseline testing in early grades to assist the teacher and parents in supporting the child at home.

-- Our students learn from a distance with parent support, so we would support students and parents in independence, while engaging the student in inquiry based learning. - > Simple, quick and engaging online assessment pieces. - Taking in kindergarten students in a home education capacity, without funding as a way to give students a head start in their learning. - Goal and target setting for our grade1-3 students - Course development grade 1-3 - Resource videos and modelling for parents
+- ➤ Our students learn from a distance with parent support, so we would support students and parents in independence, while engaging the student in inquiry based learning. - > Simple, quick and engaging online assessment pieces. - Taking in kindergarten students in a home education capacity, without funding as a way to give students a head start in their learning. - ➤ Goal and target setting for our grade1-3 students - > Course development grade 1-3 - > Resource videos and modelling for parents